MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

     ![A screen shot](../../media/sample-mesh-101/315-connect-to-set-active.png)

-1. Click the **Value** check box in the "Game Object: Set Active" node to set its value to "true."
+1. Click the **Value** check box in the "Game Object: Set Active" node to set its value to "True."
 1. Connect the output control port of the "Game Object: Set Active" node to a new "Travel Point: Travel to Point" node.

     ![A screen shot](../../media/sample-mesh-101/316-travelpoint-node.png)

-1. Connect the output data point of the "TeleportLocationWindTurbine" node to the available data input port on the "Travel Point: Travel to Point" node.
+1. Connect the output data port of the "TeleportLocationWindTurbine" node to the first available data input port on the "Travel Point: Travel to Point" node.

     ![A screen shot](../../media/sample-mesh-101/317-connect-from-wind-turbine.png)